CIRED/cired.digital/README.md

 raw PDFs, extracted text, metadata, summaries, chunks, vector indexes...
 Data contents is not versionned in the git, only the directory structure and the README.md.

-data/source, data/prepared and data/archived are reserved purely for artifact storage.
+data/source, data/prepared and data/archived are reserved purely for storage.
 Do not place processing scripts or metadata code there.
 All transformation logic should live under `src/`.

-Consider artefacts in `data/source` `data/prepared` and `data/achived`  as immutable: its state cannot be modified after it is created.
+Consider files in `data/source` `data/prepared` and `data/achived`  as immutable: its state cannot be modified after it is created.
 Any “change” to an immutable yields a brand-new object, leaving the original intact.

 ### `docs/`
 architecture docs, OpenAPI spec, runbooks, ethics guidelines,